Skip to main content

 Response Auditor

 The Response Auditor is a post-generation quality audit pattern.
 It takes an AI response and runs it through one or more analyzers that detect problems — bias, hallucination, policy violations, whatever you configure.
-Each analyzer produces a structured result with a score, severity, annotations, and optional suggestions.
-The auditor collects results and surfaces them as audit metadata alongside the response.
+Each analyzer produces a structured result with a score, annotations, and a surface flag.
+The auditor collects results, computes an overall score, and filters to only surface findings above a configurable threshold.

 Use it when: